 From 31 July, when shielding paused, it was advised that if it’s possible to work from home then you are advised to.
 This is still the case.
 However, if you do need to go into the workplace then employers have a 'duty of care' for staff, customers and anyone else who visits that workplace.
 This means they should be taking all steps they reasonably can to support your health, safety and wellbeing.

 If you're unable to follow guidance on social distancing at work or during travel to work, it's important to tell your employer that you need to follow government advice and avoid these risks.

 Uncertainty about returning to work

 We know that some people may feel uncertain about returning to work.
-The government is asking employers to make sure that appropriate measures are put in place for those currently shielding to return to work when they are able to do so.
-You should contact your employer and discuss your situation, agree a plan for returning work and confirm that appropriate adjustments have been made before you return.
+The government is asking employers to make sure that appropriate measures are put in place for those currently considered to be clinically extremely vulnerable to return to work when they are able to do so.
+You should speak to your employer and discuss your situation, agree a plan for continuing to work and confirm that appropriate adjustments have been made before returning to your workplace.

 If you have concerns or questions about whether it's safe for you to go to work, speak to your healthcare team.

 We make every effort to ensure that the information we provide is accurate.
 If you're concerned about your health, you should consult your doctor.
 Target Ovarian Cancer cannot accept liability for any loss or damage resulting from any inaccuracy in this information or third-party information on websites to which we link.